Crank Caverns: Myths and legends

 There are numerous myths and legends associated with the caverns.
-The most well known is that during the Reformation local Catholics being persecuted by King Henry VIII (1491–1547) took shelter in the caverns and conducted secret mass there, but mining on the quarry only began in about 1730.
+The most well known is that during the English Reformation, local Catholics being persecuted by King Henry VIII (1491–1547) took shelter in the caverns and conducted secret mass there, but mining on the quarry only began in about 1730.
 Some stories report the caves running to, amongst other places, Up Holland in Lancashire, Church of St Mary, Lowe House in St. Helens and Moss Bank in St. Helens, another stated that there was in fact a tunnel running some seven miles from St Helens Town Hall to Crank Caverns in order to conduct 'secret' hangings.

 "Vicious dwarves" were once rumoured to inhabit a labyrinth of caverns in Crank.
 In the late 18th century four children decided to explore the sandstone caverns and vanished.
 One child survived and told a story about small old men with beards who killed his three friends and chased him.
 The petrified child stumbled over human bones in the caves and finally managed to scramble through an opening to the surface as a hand was grabbing at his ankle.
 The authorities were concerned because a number of people had gone missing in the area near the cave entrances.
 Two heavily armed soldiers descended into the caverns with torches and claimed that they not only found a heap of human bones, they also found the ruins of an ancient church of some unknown denomination.
 The interior of the church was lit by three large candles and grotesque gargoyles formed part of an altar.
 Throughout the exploration of the underground, the soldiers said they felt as if they were being watched, and also heard voices speaking in an unknown language.
 One report said that a child's head was found in a cave, along with evidence of cannibalism.
 After a second investigation, the caves either collapsed or gunpowder was used to seal them.